purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-overview.md

 * Promotes collaboration
 * Focuses only on core activities and scenarios
-* Appears either native to Teams or completely distinct
+* Appears either native to Teams or completely distinct (no blending color schemes and controls)
 * Easy to use
 * Inclusive of all backgrounds and abilities
 * Accessible